dkeathley/6.2410-lab/markdown/chapter-XX-interference-2-homodyne-detection.md

 +++

 By using advanced methods that produce squeezed states with much higher levels of squeezing than our toy state here, this can be even further improved.
-As with all other examples, though, one must ensure that quantum fluctuations are the dominant source of noise.  **The limit in real life can often be set by thermal, mechanical, and other technical noise taht is not quantum in nature.**  There must also be significant engineering introduced to reduce these noise factors as well.
+As with all other examples, though, one must ensure that quantum fluctuations are the dominant source of noise.  **The limit in real life can often be set by thermal, mechanical, and other technical noise taht is not quantum in nature.**  There must also be significant engineering introduced to reduce these noise factors.